 • Self-Employment Taxes – you can deduct the employer part of your Social Security and Medicare tax if you’re self-employed.

 • Self-Employed Insurance Premiums – if your spouse doesn’t have insurance through work, then you can deduct 100 percent of health insurance premiums for you and your family.

 • IRA Contributions – you can deduct the amount you contribute to a traditional IRA.

 • Educator Expenses – you can deduct up to $250 that you spend on teaching supplies.

-If this all seems overwhelming, then now is a good time to seek the help of an experience accountant.
+If this all seems overwhelming, then now is a good time to seek the help of an experienced accountant.
 You work hard for your money.
-So make sure you keep every penny youdeserve.
+So make sure you keep every penny you deserve.
 Contact us today for help.